-Samantha Leavitt is an associate in Mayer Brown’s New York office and a member of the Banking & Finance practice.
+Samantha Leavitt is a partner in Mayer Brown’s New York office and a member of the Banking & Finance practice.
 Samantha’s practice focuses on the development and financing of renewable energy projects.

 Samantha represents financial institutions, corporate investors and project sponsors and developers in connection with a wide variety of complex project financings, including acquisition financings, debt financing, tax equity investments, back-leverage financings, and other types of secured and unsecured financings, with a particular emphasis on renewable and clean energy.

 Prior to joining the firm, Samantha was a member of the infrastructure and energy group at a leading international law firm, where she represented clients on a variety of transactional energy matters.

 - Represented project developers, lenders, strategic and tax equity investors with respect to the development and financing of utility scale solar projects utilizing a variety of structures, including partnership flip, sale-leasebacks and back-leverage financings.
 Transactions include: California Flats 1 and 2; Cuyama Solar; Central Rosamond; Galloway Solar; Hickory Solar; Lapetus Solar; Midway Solar; Northstar; Palmer Solar; Pamplin Solar; Prospero Solar; Ramsey; Rives Road; Shoreham Solar Commons; and Titan Solar.

 - Represented parties acquiring and divesting various energy assets on both a single project and portfolio basis, including an independent power producer and a financial institution in connection with the sale of a gas fired facility in Michigan.